BeyondQuality/beyondquality/research/public_speaking.md

 @ethfeat: Beyond the technical content, you need to think about how you’ll explain it in an engaging way.
 Maybe you use a parallel, a story, or a theme to make it more relatable.
 Then comes the structure: carefully building the journey from the problem statement to the solution so the audience can follow along with you.

+@basdijkstra: A great talk, to me, tells the story of what you have done, what the results were and what you learned in the process.
+The more failures the better, that's where we all learn.

+@rytmar: You need to have some problem you have solved.
+Something interesting or even unique you have seen happening.

 ### 5. Adapt language to the audience